The Nest

 Let’s say you have the money for a home but don’t have enough to afford the closing costs.
 Does this mean “game over?”
 Not quite, and you may still be able to push things through.
 Here’s what you can do:

 • Negotiate some of the costs.
 This may make it possible for you to get the house you want as a buyer.
-Sellers would have to be motivated (and generous) to do so, but they may still do it.
+Sellers must be motivated (and generous) to do so, but they may still do it.
 Sellers can cover costs by raising the asking price.

 • Pare down any closing costs you can.
 Get a cheaper home.
-Getting an appraisal waiver, while risky, can help push you back into the realm of affordability.
+Obtaining an appraisal waiver, although risky, can help bring you back into the realm of affordability.

 • Get a Purchase CEMA.
 A CEMA is a Consolidation Extension Modification Agreement, which means you’re assuming the loan of the old homeowners.
-You then will get to refinance it to tailor the loan to your needs and your abilities.
-This skirts your need to pay most, if not all, closing costs.
+You will then have the opportunity to refinance it, tailoring the loan to your specific needs and abilities.
+This helps you avoid paying most, if not all, closing costs.

-• Consider asking for help with your closing costs through NYC’s HUD.
-New York City has a lot of different programs that can make home ownership more accessible, including down payment assistance and covering those costs.
-You can find out more by checking out NYC’s HUD Site.
+• Consider asking for help with your closing costs through New York City’s HUD.
+New York City offers various programs that can make home ownership more accessible, including down payment assistance and help with covering those costs.
+You can learn more by checking out NYC’s HUD Site.

 Before You Put In An Offer, Ask About Closing Costs

-It may seem like you can afford that brand-new home initially, but if you are very tight on cash, you may have to rethink things.
+It may seem like you can afford that brand-new home initially, but if you’re short on cash, you may need to reconsider your options.
 You have a real estate agent and brokerage that works with your budget matters here.

-If you’re worried about affording closing costs, it may be time to call a broker who understands you.
+If you’re concerned about affording closing costs, it may be time to consult a broker who understands your situation.
 We’re here to help.

 Written By: Ossiana Tepfenhart